Robert-Poirier Stadium

-The Robert Poirier Stadium, or Villejean Athletics Stadium, is an indoor athletics stadium, inaugurated 5 July 2015 on the Villejean Campus at the university of Rennes.
-It is designed to aid in the development of sport excellence on campus.
+The Robert Poirier Stadium, or Villejean Athletics Stadium, is an indoor athletics stadium, inaugurated on 5 July 2015 on the Villejean Campus at the University of Rennes.
+It is designed to develop sport excellence on campus.
 It is dependent on the University of Rennes 2 for resources.
 It accommodates 1200 spectators, including 734 seated.

 The stadium originated during the development of the Campus de Ker Lann during the 1990s.
 Several covered multi-sport stadiums were planned there, but they were abandoned due to lack of funding.
 Only with the development of the Campus for Sport Excellence in Bretagne at the beginning of the 2010s did the project begin to be realized.

 History

 First projects

 The creation of the Campus de Ker Lann at Bruz, in the suburbs of Rennes, by the General Council of Ille-et-Vilaine in the 1990s was to include a multi-sports complex at a cost of €65 million to be paid for mainly by the Department of Ille-de-Vilaine.
 This was discussed in 1993 but did not come to pass.
 The majority of the right from the General Council supported the development of the campus, while the majority from the left at Rennes (and some of the local academics) were against it, preventing its realization.

 The project was revived when the socialist Jean-Louis Tourenne became head of the General Council of Ille-et-Vilaine following the 2004 cantonal elections.
 The opening of the complex on the Campus de Ker Lann was scheduled for 2008.
-The €45 million cost of the building was to be borne entirely by the General Council But budget cuts following the global economic crisis jeopardized the project.
+The €45 million cost of the building was to be borne entirely by the General Council But budget cuts following the 2008 financial crisis jeopardized the project.